philip-bl/tensor_train_rnn/ytcelebfaces/README.md

 ### First way

-Open <conda_requirements.txt>.
+Open [conda_requirements.txt](conda_requirements.txt).
 The first lines of that file tell you how to quickly set up an environment suitable for reproducing this.
 If some packages fail to install, you might need to install them manually from pip or from other sources.

 ### The second way